MusicConnectionMachine/RelationshipsG3/README.md

 1. After successfully installing it, go into the project root directory and run **npm install**.
 This will install all the dependencies.
 2. Now run the server by running the command **npm start**
-3. Now open http://localhost:8080/relationshipg3, you will get a welcome message.
+3. Now open http://localhost:8080/docs, you will get a welcome message from swagger with all APIs description.
+**Note:**
+If you want to check algorithms API, run the npm from the specific algortihms folder and go to the specific port as shown in terminal.

 #### Run inside Docker:

  1. Run the shell script inside the script folder.

 #### Relationship Extraction Algorithms
 Relationship extraction algorithm will be running in a seprate container and our main application